-North Korea on Tuesday blew up an inter-Korean liaison office in the border city of Kaesong, making good on a previous threat to leave the "useless" office "completely collapsed."
+North Korea on Tuesday blew up an inter-Korean liaison office in its border city of Kaesong, making good on a previous threat to leave the "useless" office "completely collapsed."

-South Korea’s Ministry of Unification confirmed the demolition of the office in a statement, saying the explosion occurred at 2:49 pm KST.
+South Korea's Ministry of Unification confirmed the demolition of the office, saying the explosion occurred at 2:49 pm KST.

 The sister of North Korean Supreme Leader Kim Jong Un, Kim Yo Jong, had alluded to the action on Saturday, warning that the South would soon witness the "tragic scene of the useless North-South joint liaison office completely collapsed."

-The liaison office, which opened its doors in 2018, was located in a city that houses a joint industrial area that has been shut down since 2016 following a round of North Korean nuclear tests.
+The demolished liaison office first opened in September 2018, in accordance with the Panmunjom Declaration in April of that year, and was located in a city that houses a joint industrial area that has been shut down since 2016 following a round of North Korean nuclear tests.